 “Leaving the workplace doesn’t just mean giving up a paycheck,” says Joe Sweeney, who is the founder and Chief Investment Officer at financial management firm Sweeney & Michel.
 “For many it’s leaving behind friends, routine, expertise and the excitement of daily challenges.”

 Retirees who have a clear plan for rediscovering these things will have an easier time making the most of their post-career years.

 “Some questions to ask yourself in preparation: What excites me enough to get out of bed every day?
 Who will I eat lunch with?
 What will I do to stay active and healthy?
 Is this where I want to spend the next 30 years, or should I move?” says Sweeney.
 “Some people refer to this big step as ‘re-wirement.’
 [It’s] a shift in focus.”

 Of course, finding activities to enjoy in retirement is often easier said than done.
-To spark your creativity and help you generate some ideas for retirement, we’ve curated the following bucket lists for seven different personalities.
+To spark your creativity and help you generate some ideas for retirement, we’ve curated the following eight bucket lists based on different personalities and interests.
 Whether you’re a thrill-seeking adventurer or a book-loving culture maven, a world traveler or a homebody, these bucket lists can help you plan the retirement you’ve always dreamed of.

 Bucket List Ideas for Adventurers

 For all sorts of people, travel is one of the most commonly cited dreams for retirement.
 Major adventures that would have required too much time, money or risk during your career can be excellent goals for your retirement years.

 In Transamerica’s 2022 retirement survey, 58% of workers listed travel as a retirement priority, making it more popular than work, pursuing hobbies and even spending time with family.

 Bear in mind, however, that adventure hobbies and activities tend to cost more than many other types of pastimes.